ethbian/jitsi-meet-stats/README.md

 Graphite and Grafana installation is out of scope for this document.

 Note: looks like cpu_usage and used_memory metrics have been removed from the stats
-in the latest version.
-What a pity.
+in the latest version (what a pity!).
 So we're using python's psutil module to report additionaly:
 **custom_cpu_usage**: current system-wide CPU utilization as a percentage (0-100)
 **custom_mem_usage**: physical memory usage as a percentage (0-100)